halesyy/m1-screamers/README.md

 * M1: 4.95 seconds
 * PC: 4.42 seconds

+### 🔥 5-jacobian.py

+Performs 1,000,000 Jacobian computations.
+I'm not too familiar with this branch of mathematics, but I have seen many implementations of Bitcoin wallet generation using Jacobian mathematics.
+1,000 total iterations where `t` spans 1->1,000, and `a, b` both span 1->1,000 in each `t` iteration.
+Lower the better.

+* M1: 17.64 seconds
+* PC: untested

 ### ❓ The M1 Screamers
 Pushing to the border: multiprocessing, threading, scraping, and compute tests with Apple M1 Silicon & their Windows/Linux counterparts.